-Veerbhadra Temple (Also known as Lepakshi Temple): Veerbhadra is considered to be yet another form of Lord Shiva.
-The origination of this temple is believed to have come from the mourning phase of Lord Shiva, while in grief in anger mourning his wife death, threw his hairs on earth and it is believed to have fallen exactly at this place.
+Veerbhadra Temple (Also known as Lepakshi Temple): Veerbhadra is considered to be another form of Lord Shiva.
+The origination of Lepakshi temple is believed to come from the mourning phase of mahadev, when in anger he threw his hairs on the earth and it is believed to fall exactly at this place.

-It is said that this nandi bull faces in the exact direction of Veerabhadra Temple because it’s a temple of Lord Shiva but unlike the submission expression, the face of this bull is a slightly high.
-Can be the reason that this bull is built at a slight distance
+It is said that though the nandi faces in the exact direction of Veerabhadra Temple where you would find the 7 faced Shiva Linga, but unlike the submission expression, the face of this bull is a slightly high.
+Possibly the reason that this bull is built at a slight distance from the Shiva Lingam ?

-Jatayu Theme Park: Recently, a theme park has been built by Andhra Pradesh tourism board dedicated to the bird Jatayu, which has a deep connection with the origin of Lepakshi.
+Jatayu Theme Park: Recently, a theme park has been added in the list of must see places in Lepakshi village, by the Andhra Pradesh tourism board owning its association to the Ramayana Bird.

 - All these three sites gets closed by 6 PM, so plan accordingly

-- Carry hat/scarf, sunscreen, googles and socks.
-The afternoon time in Lepakshi is really hot
+- Carry your hat/scarf, sunscreen, googles and socks.
+The afternoon in Lepakshi village gets really hot

-- Carry your own food and water in Lepakshi.
-You wouldn’t get much to eat at this place
+- Carry your own food and water in Lepakshi village.
+There is not much to eat or drink here

 Reproducing Content & photographs from this website is prohibited without Author’s approval and liable for strict action